kvarq/kvarq/docs/gui.rst

   Every item in the **lower pane** informs about the following test details:

     - Whether the test was "found positive" : a ``+`` sign in front of the test name signifies that this test was positive.
 For a SNP this means that the specified mutant allele was found and for a test covering a larger region of the genome this signifies that there was at least one mutation detected in the region of interest.
+A ``~`` sign (not shown) in front of the test name would mean that there were base calls with the most dominant base below 90%, suggesting a :ref:`mixed colony
+      <clonal-variant>`.

     - Test name that describes the genotype.